mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

         dashboard = vm.Dashboard(pages=[page])
         Vizro().build(dashboard).run(jupyter_mode="external")
         ```
-- by default, the mode is set to `inline` in `run()` and the dashboard will be displayed inside your jupyter environment.
+- by default, the mode is set to `inline` in `run()` and the dashboard will be displayed inside your Jupyter environment.
 - you can specify `jupyter_mode="external"` and a link will be displayed to direct you to the localhost where the dashboard is running.
 - you can use tab mode by `jupyter_mode="tab"` to automatically open the app in a new browser